Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Related Work

-LangID is also often referred to as Spoken Language Recognition (SLR)~\cite{li2013spoken,snyder2018spoken,valk2021voxlingua107} to avoid confusions with text-based language identification system~\cite{jauhiainen2019automatic}.
+LangID is also often referred to as Spoken Language Recognition (SLR)~\cite{li2013spoken,snyder2018spoken,valk2021voxlingua107} to avoid confusion with text-based language identification systems~\cite{jauhiainen2019automatic}.
 While multiple systems have been proposed to exploit the acoustic, phonetic, morphologic and semantic level representations of the utterances ~\cite{wang2019signal,chandak2020streaming,jauhiainen2019automatic}, most common LangID systems today directly take acoustic features of the utterance as input, such as Mel-frequency cepstral coefficients (MFCC) or log Mel-filterbank energies (LFBE).

-Since one of the earliest HMM-based LangID system was proposed in 1977~\cite{house1977toward}, various models and approaches have been implemented and experimented.
+Since the proposal of one of the earliest HMM-based LangID systems in 1977~\cite{house1977toward}, various models and approaches have been explored.
 Unlike speech recognition and speech synthesis, where the task can be viewed as a \textit{``sequence transduction''} problem, LangID is usually considered as a \textit{``sequence summation''} problem.
 Thus many LangID systems are largely inspired by speaker recognition systems.
 For example, i-vector~\cite{dehak2010front} based LangID systems had been very popular in early 2010s~\cite{dehak2011language,martinez2011language}.

-As deep learning gains its popularity, most modern LangID systems are based on neural networks nowadays.
+As deep learning has gained in popularity, most modern LangID systems are based on neural networks.
 Deep feed-forward neural network (DNN) based LangID models had been proven significantly more accurate than i-vector based models~\cite{lopez2014automatic,snyder2018spoken}.
 Convolutional neural networks (CNN) and recurrent neural networks (RNN) such as LSTM~\cite{hochreiter1997long} had also been explored to reduce model sizes as well as improve LangID accuracy~\cite{lei2014application,gonzalez2014automatic}.